Going to court for a drink driving offence

 What happens after I am released from the police station

 You will either be released from the police station with no further action, released under investigation or charged (and most likely) bailed with a date to appear in court.

-If you are charged to appear in court then your date to appear in court is likely to be in approximately two weeks time.
 It is crucial that you speak to a solicitor to ascertain your options before you appear in court.
 If released under investigation this is likely to be because the police have further investigative work to undertake or that they are awaiting the result of blood specimen analysis.

 What happens at court?